stanislawgren/properties-backend-app/README.md

 ## .env file

-Add .env file in root folder and paste proper data (db is provided below with testuser account)
+Add .env file in root folder and paste proper data (delivered directly to the recruiter)

 ```bash
 WEATHERSTACK_API_KEY="YOUR_KEY"